K-Yo/olivontech/content/posts/xsoar/local-development.en.md

 However, some crucial aspects of software development are not possible.

-If you are a proponent of "Testing is doubting," good luck!
-For a SOAR, execution serves to carry out security processes for the company's information systems.
-When you want to delete an email, disconnect a machine from the network, or escalate an alert from the SOC, reliability matters!
-With the built-in IDE, it is impossible to test your code other than executing it manually.
+Testing is crucial when working with security orchestrators, as they execute critical processes across the organization's information systems.
+Whether you're deleting emails, disconnecting machines from the network, or escalating SOC alerts, code reliability is paramount.
+However, the built-in IDE makes systematic testing nearly impossible.
 With each change, you must manually validate that it works correctly in the expected cases, potentially on large volumes of data that are difficult to inspect visually.
 Welcome to the stone age of software development.

 In the stone age, there is another thing you cannot do: dynamically debug your code.
 The Python debugger allows you to execute code line by line, set breakpoints, and observe variables and the system state at every moment.
 Forget all this in XSOAR; it is not possible natively.

-In a modern editor, Python code is analyzed (for example, with [pylance](https://learn.microsoft.com/fr-fr/shows/vs-code-livestreams/pylance-new-and-improved-python-experience) on vscode), and you get feedback with syntax highlighting and "problems" raised by the code analyzer.
+In a modern editor, Python code is analyzed (for example, with [pylance](https://learn.microsoft.com/fr-fr/shows/vs-code-livestreams/pylance-new-and-improved-python-experience) on VSCode), and you get feedback with syntax highlighting and "problems" raised by the code analyzer.
 This allows the developer to identify defects in their code before executing it, such as:

 - Unimported objects
 - Typos